Why Lawyers Always Say, “It Depends”

 Here’s an example from one of the attorneys on NCMIC’s Defense Counsel:

 The Ohio governor issued an order yesterday that will gradually open businesses and health care practices in the state.
 It has very specific requirements for PPE (ex. - all docs, employees and patients must wear face coverings at all times), the number of people allowed in offices, daily cleaning requirements for offices, the reporting requirements for exposure to COVID-19, and steps an employer must take if there’s been a COVID-19 exposure.
-An Ohio chiropractor will be inviting liability if she doesn’t comply with these requirements and it means little to the folks in other states.
+An Ohio doctor will be inviting liability if she doesn’t comply with these requirements and it means little to the folks in other states.